-Procedure 16.
-Creating and configuring volumes for NetApp, Inc. Engenio devices
+Create and Configure Volumes for NetApp, Inc. Engenio Devices

-Configure the boot RAID with at least six LUNs to support the various system management file systems.
-(The example in this guide configures nine LUNs.)
+Configure the boot RAID with enough LUNs to support the various system management file systems.
+(Cray recommends a minimum of nine LUNs.)

 Use the boot LUN configuration table included in Installing and Configuring Cray Linux Environment (CLE) Software (S-2444), which is provided with your CLE release package, as a guideline for configuration information for each volume.